 In 1999 when Walker founded his club, he was determined to build a turn-key competitive program.
 Looking back, he never would have imagined that his efforts would be as successful as they have turned out to be.

-Today Walker’s soccer club is not only well known and respected throughout the US, it is well known and respected internationally.
+Today Walker’s soccer club is not only well known and respected throughout the US, it is well known and respected throughout the world.